Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 In Java, there are mainly three types of loops: for, while, and do-while.
 Each of these loops has its own syntax and specific application, but they all share the same essential purpose: to repeatedly execute a set of instructions.

-I will explain the three types of loops, but I advise you to focus only on the first two, for and while.
-I believe that if you’re taking your first steps in Java, at first it’s essential to master a few basic things instead of trying to cover everything.
+I’ll explain the three types of loops, but I advise you to focus only on the first two, for and while.
+I consider that if you’re taking your first steps in Java, it’s fundamental to master a few basic things instead of trying to cover everything.
 However, it’s important that you’re aware that there are three.
-If you really like programming and it becomes part of your life, at some point you’ll come across do-while loops and I don’t want them to catch you by surprise.
+If you really like programming and it becomes part of your life, at some point you’ll encounter do-while loops and I don’t want to catch you by surprise.

 Introduction to loops

-- while: Used when you don’t know for certain how many times a block of code should be repeated and the termination condition depends on some variable that is evaluated in each iteration.
+While loop: It’s used when you’re not sure how many times a block of code should be repeated and the termination condition depends on some variable that is evaluated in each iteration.

-- do-while: Similar to while, but guarantees that the code block is executed at least once, since the condition is evaluated after the first execution.
+Do-while loop: Similar to while, but guarantees that the block of code executes at least once, since the condition is evaluated after the first execution.

-After reading this brief definition, you probably still don’t fully understand what we’re talking about, although you’re getting an idea.
-Don’t worry though, because when we look at practical examples, everything will become clear.
-However, before that, it’s necessary to list the main reasons why loops are important.
+After reading this small definition, you most likely still don’t know what we’re talking about, although you’re getting an idea.
+Nevertheless, don’t worry because when we see practical examples, everything will become clear.
+However, before that, it’s necessary to list the main reasons for the importance of loops.

-Automation of Repetitive Tasks: Loops allow us to automatically execute repetitive tasks; this way, we don’t need to write the sa same code multiple times.
-This will be especially useful for operations like processing list elements, reading files, or generating number sequences.
+• Automation of Repetitive Tasks: Loops allow us to automatically execute repetitive tasks; this way, we don’t need to write the same code several times.
+This will be especially useful for operations such as processing list elements, reading files, or generating number sequences.

-Efficiency and Performance: If we use loops appropriately, we can significantly improve the efficiency and performance of our programs.
+• Efficiency and Performance: If we use loops appropriately, we can significantly improve the efficiency and performance of our programs.
 We’ll avoid redundancy and thus reduce the amount of code needed to perform repetitive tasks.
-This will optimize the use of system resources.
+This will optimize system resource usage.

-Facilitates Code Maintenance: Code that uses loops is generally easier to understand, maintain, and modify.
-If the logic of a repetitive operation needs to be changed, you only need to modify the code block within the loop instead of changing multiple instances of the same code.
+• Facilitates Code Maintenance: Code that uses loops is generally easier to understand, maintain and modify.
+If the logic of a repetitive operation needs to be changed, only the code block inside the loop needs to be modified instead of changing multiple instances of the same code.

 A for loop has three main parts: